Looking for the best personal finance blogs to learn better ways to make money?

 For the quick and the ambitious, The Penny Hoarder is a treasure chest on ways to make money, save it and learn brilliant hacks to do it quickly.
 Entrepreneurs are going to love it.

 The Penny Hoarder is an excellent blog with tips for working from home and finding lucrative opportunities that pay well.
-What’s more, the author offers lots of coupons and freebies to their audience.
+What’s more, the author offers lots of coupons and freebies to their audience, which helps save money on groceries and other forms of spending.

 Do you want to know the brutal truth about money and how to have it?
 Lucky for you, the Financial Samurai looks hard at what wealth looks like in the modern world and how to get it.